SaaS Application Security for Achieving Compliance

 Most organizations have issues with shadow IT, security, and compliance due to the lack of visibility and control to third-party cloud SaaS applications.
 For example, with Google Workspace Marketplace apps, the default setting allows users to install any app available in the Google Workspace Marketplace as noted in the manage Google Workspace Marketplace apps KB here.

-For organizations that are serious about security and compliance, this default setting is risky.
+For organizations that are serious about Google Apps Security and compliance, this default setting is risky.
 Letting any end-user install any application available on the Google Workspace Marketplace or the Microsoft 365 AppSource is asking for shadow IT activities that bring about all the compliance risks already mentioned.

 Instead of carte blanche access to marketplace apps, a smarter approach from a security and compliance perspective allows only specific applications to be installed.
 Only after an application passes a proper risk assessment can it be installed by an end-user.

 However, performing a proper risk assessment on thousands of cloud SaaS apps would be tedious, time-consuming, and infeasible.
-In addition, while both Google and Microsoft have provided tools to allow or ban apps, these are not automated.
+In addition, while both Google Workspace and Office 365 Data Security and Risk Assessment have provided tools to allow or ban apps, these are not automated.
 Therefore, organizations must take advantage of automated risk assessment tools to properly scrutinize cloud SaaS applications.

 Cloud SaaS application access management